storyprotocol/documentation/docs/Developers/typescript-sdk/register-a-derivative.md

 ---
 This section demonstrates how to register an IP Asset as a derivative of another.

-> ❓ "Why would I ever use a License Token then?"
->
-> There are a few times when you would need a License Token to register a derivative:
->
-> * The License Token contains private license terms, so you would only be able to register if you had the License Token that was manually minted by the owner.
-More on that [here](https://docs.story.foundation/docs/license-token#private-licenses).
-> * The License Token (which is an NFT) costs a `mintingFee` to mint, and you were able to buy it on a marketplace for a cheaper price.
-Then it makes more sense to simply register with the License Token then have to pay the more expensive `mintingFee`.

 ### :warning: Prerequisites

 There are a few steps you have to complete before you can start the tutorial.